GregFinzer/BedBrigadeNational/Documentation/Project Plan.md

     * Ability to Send Newsletters

 * SMS
-    * Add LocationId to Configuration with a default of National
+    * Add LocationId to Configuration with a default of National :heavy_check_mark:
     * Create Code for SMS Queue
     * Create UI to send and receive SMS Messages and Reply